Astrophysical sources and acceleration mechanisms: Supernova remnants and the Standard Model of cosmic rays acceleration

 that is called the \textit{Hillas condition}, where $\tfrac{dx}{dt}$ is the velocity of the particle.
 For instance, if we have a pre-accelerated particle by this shock wave mechanism produced by the supernova explosion, passing close to the neutron star ($L\simeq R_{NS}$) with velocity $\beta\, c=\omega_{\,NS}R_{NS}=0.1\ c$, with $Z=1$ and $B\simeq10^{11}$ G, the maximum energy will be of the order of

 The Hillas condition puts the maximum energy gained by a particle in relation to the length scale of the system in which we have acceleration and the magnetic field.
-There are many theoretical mechanism which use compact objects in order to explain maximum energy of cosmic rays up to $10^{18}$ eV but there are no model using galactic objects which can reach up to $10^{20}$ eV.
+There are many theoretical mechanisms which use compact objects in order to explain the maximum energy of cosmic rays up to $10^{18}$ eV but there are no models using galactic objects which can reach up to $10^{20}$ eV.

 The Hillas diagram in Fig. \ref{hillasd} shows classes of objects in terms of the product of their radial size $R$, magnetic field $B$, and associated uncertainty in the ideal Bohm limit where $\eta=1$ ($\eta$ is the efficiency of acceleration).